-Closing the loop on aged care and disability training
+Curriculum co-design – Closing the loop on disability training

-If you needed aged care or disability services, what would you want your workers to know?
-And if you were working in aged care or disability services, what would you wish you had been taught?
+If you needed disability services, what would you want your workers to know?
+And if you were working in disability services, what would you wish you had been taught?

 These are the questions the Future Social Service Institute has been asking as it sets about co-designing five new curriculum areas for the Certificate III in Individual Support (specialising in Disability and Ageing).
-The new curricula are being mapped to the modules of:
+Funded through the Victorian Government Workforce Training Innovation Fund, the new curricula are being mapped to the modules of:

 - Ethics of care